cliqz-oss/re-consent/README.md

 - Run the tests: `docker-compose exec app npm run test`

 *Note*: On MacOS High Sierra the file watchers don't always work reliable, that's why it is recommended to use docker instead.

+## Browser Extension
+To install & test the browser extension, follow this tutorial: https://developer.chrome.com/extensions/getstarted

+*Note*: You need to reload the extension in the extensions tab after a code update.